• Accessibility

 NYzipline

-Week of October 15-21, 2025
+Week of November 5-11, 2025

 View Reports Below

-This is the sixth 2025 I LOVE NY Fall Foliage Report for New York State.
+This is the ninth and final 2025 I LOVE NY Fall Foliage Report for New York State.
 Reports are obtained from more than 90 volunteer field observers and reflect expected color conditions for the coming weekend.
 Reports are issued every Wednesday afternoon.
 I LOVE NY defines "peak" as the best overall appearance the foliage will have during the season, taking into account color transition, brilliance, and leaf droppage.

 Note: Images in map may not reflect current conditions.
 You may refresh the page to remove pins and restore map to original setting.